pwitvoet/mess/readme.md

 - **macro\_brush** - A brush entity that creates copies of its own brushwork, with each copy taking on the textures and entity attributes of a brush or entity in the selected template.
 Useful for creating fences, or for adding visual effects to triggers.

+### Entity rewrite rules
+Rewrite rules can be used to modify entity attributes before macro processing occurs.
+This makes it possible to create custom entities for template maps.
+For more detailed information, see [entity rewrite rules.md](entity%20rewrite%20rules.md).

+For example, the landmines above were created with a `macro_insert` entity that referenced the `landmine` template.
+To modify the landmine's damage, a specific attribute had to be added with SmartEdit mode.
+With entity rewrite rules, it's possible to create a `monster_landmine` entity with a proper `damage` attribute.

+Entity rewrite rules are created by adding specially formatted comments to an .fgd file, right before the entity type that they apply to:

+    // @MESS REWRITE:
+    // "classname": "macro_insert"
+    // "template_map": "{dir()}\mytemplates\landmine.rmf"
+    // @MESS;
+    @PointClass = monster_landmine
+    [
+        damage(integer) : "Damage" = 100
+    ]

+The above rules will turn any `monster_landmine` entity into a `macro_insert` entity, with its `template_map` attribute set to reference the landmine template map.
+The resulting macro entity is then processed by MESS as usual.

 ### Scripting
+Below is a quick overview of MESS' scripting capabilities.
+For more detailed information, see [scripting system.md](scripting%20system.md).

 #### Embedding expressions in attribute values
 Any entity attribute can be customized with embedded expressions.
 These expressions are surrounded by curly braces.
 For example, the value `corner{4 + 5}` contains the expression `4 + 5`, which evaluates to `9`, so the final value becomes `corner9`.